RigsOfRods/rigs-of-rods/source/main/gui/overlay/DashReadMe.txt

 AVAILABLE ELEMENTS:
 * DashTextArea ~ Extends built-in 'TextArea'.
+* DashPanel ~ Extends built-in 'Panel'.

 AVAILABLE 'link' VALUES:
 Everything documented in the above manual.

 AVAILABLE 'anim' VALUES:
 * 'textstring' - Displays the value as-is.
 Only for 'DashTextArea'.
-* 'lamp' - Switches materials "*-on" and "*-off", only for 'DashLamp'.
+* 'lamp' - Switches 2 materials based on boolean input value.
+           Material names must have suffixes "-on" and "-off".
+           One must be specified in overlay script - the other will be deduced.
+           Only for 'DashPanel'.
+* 'series' - Switches multiple materials based on integer input value.
+             Material names must end by integer.
+             One must be specified in overlay script - the other will be deduced.

 EXAMPLE: